DJayalath/gnn-call-stack/README.md

-# Recursive Reasoning with Neural Networks
+# Recursive Algorithmic Reasoning

 This work is based on the [CLRS30 algorithmic reasoning benchmark](https://github.com/deepmind/clrs) and aims to build GNNs with call stacks for solving recursive algorithmic problems.
-It was published as a Tiny Paper at ICLR 2023.
+It was published as a Tiny Paper at ICLR 2023 and at the KLR workshop at ICML 2023.
 If you found our work helpful in your research, please consider citing

 ```
 @misc{